 - stroke risk when combing with caffeine or herb ephedra (also called Ma Huang)

-- skin condition called pigmented purpuric dermatosis
+- a skin condition called pigmented purpuric dermatosis

 - water weight gain